jeffscyberjournal/CTFbin/Alfred.md

 ```

 Another alternative was to use the “Manage Jenkins” option and then open the Script Console, where a Groovy script, a language somewhere between Java and Python, which is required by script window.
 A reverse shell example can be found in online resources, allowing a connection in a more simplified way compared to using the Nishang toolkit.
 After selecting Run, it will connect back to your netcat listener.
+I will connect back to a regular windows command line. but can be changed to powershell easy enough if required.

 # Task 2: Switching shells